gsksrikanth/Introduction/README.md

 # Introduction

 Exploring the Github
 <br>
-Github is used to track the code and we can do alot of stuff on the software
+Github is used to track the code and we can do a lot of stuff on this software

+It is one of the useful and main in the SD